sgoudham/MyWaifuWrapper/README.md

 <h1 align="center">MyWaifuWrapper</h1>
 <h2 align="center">An Asynchronous Java API Wrapper for MyWaifuList</h2>

+# Disclaimer

+This API is currently in an Alpha state, the data returned may not be at its best quality and not all the fields will be populated.
+As MyWaifuList is a primarily user-driven website, the data returned may not be fully complete

 # Summary

 This is an Asynchronous API Wrapper for [MyWaifuList](https://mywaifulist.moe/dash)